Why?

 What?

-It occurred to me that we could use atproto (Authenticated Transfer Protocol) as an alternative backend, creating a more isolated, approachable and distributed podping platform, using three off-the-shelf open-source building blocks from the atproto stack: self-hosted PDSes, Relays, and Jetstream.
+It occurred to me that we could use atproto (Authenticated Transfer Protocol) as an alternative backend, creating an isolated, approachable and distributed podping platform, using three off-the-shelf open-source building blocks from the atproto stack: self-hosted PDSes, Relays, and Jetstream.

 In a nutshell:

-To see if this concept made sense and get the ball rolling, I went through the process of self-hosting a vanilla PDS and a vanilla Relay, each on a $5/mo VPS.
-In fact, I am hosting a pair of them: one PDS and Relay dedicated to fully-mirroring every existing hive-based podping (current state), and one PDS and Relay enhanced with atproto-native podpings (future state).
+To see if this concept would work, and get the ball rolling, I went through the process myself of hosting a vanilla PDS and a vanilla Relay, no forking or customizations, each on a boring $5/mo VPS.
+In fact, I am hosting a pair of them: one PDS and Relay dedicated to fully-mirroring every existing hive-based podping (Hive mirror), and one PDS and Relay enhanced with atproto-native podpings (Native atproto).

-Think of each atproto account repo as a sqlite database (because it is, under the hood), each collection as a table, and each record as a row in that table.
-Both types are defined with standard atproto lexicon schemas that can be looked up by their type ids:
+Think of each atproto account repo inside a PDS as a sqlite database , each collection as a table, and each record as a row in that table.
+Both existing podping types (podping and startup) are defined with standard atproto lexicon schemas that can be looked up by their type ids:

 relay1.podping.at is a self-hosted Relay that subscribes to all hive mirror account repos on pds1.
 In general, a Relay aggregates the firehose API from one or more underlying PDSes and provides consumers with a single firehose.

-pds1 and relay1/jet1 are simply mirroring data coming out of the hive blockchain, they are subject to the same delays, and when hive goes away, the data stops flowing.
+However... since pds1 and relay1/jet1 are simply mirroring data coming out of the hive blockchain, they are subject to the same delays, and not a truly data-independent alternative.

 If you have your own hive account today, get in touch and I'll walk you through your implementation.
 The nice thing about using vanilla atproto building blocks is that there are SDKs in almost every programming languge if you don't want to construct the http calls yourself.

-This is the relay that will realize the benefit of atproto's much quicker notification latency (almost instant) once there are native atproto publishers, and probably the one apps will want to use.
+This is the relay that will realize the benefit of atproto's much quicker notification latency (almost instant) once there are native atproto publishers, and this is the relay that most apps will want to use: wss://jet2.podping.at/subscribe

 Publishers (Podcast hosting companies)